 Entertainment & meal expense deductions were one of the biggest changes in the Tax Cut & Jobs Act (TCJA) that was passed a few short months ago.
 You may be wondering how it will affect your deductions and write offs come April '19 and the IRS has just issued more guidance on the new rules.

-The Tax Pros at W Cotton Mather CPA can assist with tax preparation and deduction explanations for residents of Pittsburgh and the surrounding communities.
+The Tax Pros at Cotton Mather Accounting Group can assist with tax preparation and deduction explanations for residents of Pittsburgh and the surrounding communities.
 Contact us today at (412) 931-1617.

 According to IRS.gov:

 The 2017 TCJA eliminated the deduction for any expenses related to activities generally considered entertainment, amusement or recreation.
 That mean no sports tickets, theater tickets, or any other events that might "woo" a potential client.